Cantera/cantera-website/pages/science/species.rst

 example, an aqueous species might be defined with or without including the water molecules in the solvation cage surrounding it.

+The special "element" ``E`` is used in representing charged species, where it specifies the net number of electrons compared to the number needed to form a neutral species.
+That is, negatively charged ions will have ``E`` > 0, while positively charged ions will have ``E`` < 0.

+The number of atoms of an element must be non-negative, with the exception of electrons.

 For surface species, it is possible to omit the elemental composition, in which case it is composed of nothing, and represents an empty surface site.
 This can also be done to represent vacancies in solids.
 A charged vacancy can be defined to be composed solely of electrons.

-The number of atoms of an element must be non-negative, except for the special "element" ``E`` that represents an electron.

 Thermodynamic Properties
 ------------------------